 The later part of

-2) would have the following screen; choose
+2) should have the following screen.

 Configure GCP HA VPN

 follow Configure Google Cloud HA VPN with BGP on pfSense or my archive up to right before `Setup BGP on pfSense` section.
 The BGP session in the blog is not valid as the plugin’s package is absent.
 Refer to the blog for detailed instructions.
 I am providing merely screenshots here.